prasenjit-net/prasenjit-net.github.io/_posts/2016-09-26-java-how-to-ssl.md

 4. Subject Alternative Name; checks if the certificate is really for the use of the hostname the client is connecting to.

    ![Subject Alternative Name]({{ site.url }}/images/{{ page.title | slugify }}/certificate_subject_alternate_name.PNG)

+## How to handle Self Signed Certificate

+The situation for trusting self signed certificate can be like this.

+The project is in development environment and in this environment all certificates self signed, but when it goes to production, certificates are properly signed by Certificate Authority.
+In this situation there is three way to handle it, and again coding for it should be the last option.

+1. Option 1 - Import the certificate to java global trust

+   You import the self signed certificate into your development time machine's jre.
+This is usually available at `%JAVA_HOME\jre\lib\security\cacerts`.
+You can use java provided CLI tool `keytool` or use the GUI  mentioned above.
+Advantage of it: easy, doesnt need anything to be done in code or startup time.
+Disadvantage: maybe a security risk depending on how you use the JRE, you may not have access to this file.

+2. Option 2 - Provide a truststore JVM parameter

+   You can create a keystore file and import all the certificate you want to trust, and provide that during startup of your program in dev environment.
+The parameters are `-Djavax.net.ssl.trust*` available as standard JVM argument.